As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: NIFF's architecture

-Following we will describe the architecture used for our NIFFs for each backbone network architecture.
+In the following, we describe the architecture used for our NIFFs for each backbone network architecture.
 Note that the size of the NIFF is adjusted to the size of the baseline network as well as the complexity of the classification task.

-\paragraph{Low-resolution task} All networks trained on CIFAR10 incorporate the same NIFF architecture.
-The NIFF consists of two stacked $1 \times 1$ convolutions with an activation function in between.
+\paragraph{Low-resolution task} All networks trained on CIFAR-10 incorporate the same NIFF architecture.
+The NIFF consists of two stacked $1 \times 1$ convolutions with a ReLU activation function in between.
 The $1 \times 1$ convolution receives as input two channels, which encode the $x$ and $y$ coordinate as described in Figure \ref{fig:conv_vs_nif}.
 The $1 \times 1$ convolution expands these two channels to 32 channels.
 From these 32 channels, the next $1 \times 1$ convolution maps the 32 channels to the desired number of point-wise multiplication weights.
-As activation, we used ReLU or SiLU as well as GeLU.
-However, GeLU did not perform as well as ReLU and SiLU.
-Hence, we stick to ReLU and SiLU for further experiments.
-The ablation of the used activation can be found in Table \ref{tab:act}.

-\paragraph{High-resolution task} For the networks trained on ImageNet-100 and ImageNet-1k the size of the neural implicit function to predict the NIFF is kept the same for each architecture respectively.
-Yet, the size of the neural implicit function is adjusted to the network architecture to achieve approximately the same number of trainable parameters.
-Hence, lightweight models like MobileNet-v2 \cite{sandler2018mobilenetv2} or EfficientNet-b0 \cite{tan2019efficientnet} incorporate a smaller light-weight neural implicit function to predict the NIFF, while larger models like ResNet-50 \cite{he2016deep}, DenseNet-121 \cite{huang2017densely} or ConvNeXt-tiny \cite{liu2022convnet} incorporate a larger neural implicit function.
+\paragraph{High-resolution task} For the networks trained on ImageNet-100 and ImageNet-1k the size of the neural implicit function to predict the NIFF is kept the same for each architecture respectively, while the size of the neural implicit function is adjusted to the network architecture to achieve approximately the same number of trainable parameters.
+Hence, the lightweight MobileNet-v2 model \cite{sandler2018mobilenetv2} and the small DensNet-121 \cite{huang2017densely} incorporate a smaller light-weight neural implicit function to predict the NIFF, while larger models like ResNet \cite{he2016deep} or ConvNeXt-tiny \cite{liu2022convnet} incorporate a larger neural implicit function.
 For simplicity, we define two NIFF architectures.
-One for the large models and one for the lightweight models.
+One for the large models and one for the smaller, lightweight models.